SilentBob347/papyrix-reader/docs/device-support-matrix.md

 The CPU policy uses 10 MHz at idle.
 It restores 160 MHz on ESP32-C3 and 240 MHz on ESP32-S3 for active work.
-Classic PSRAM capacity and operation at the idle frequency are not verified.

 ## Touch Input